 A cheap old used watch usually isn’t something you’d rush to submerge.
 So, somewhat ironically, I’ve never exposed my diver to water.
 Sometimes it feels wrong, but it’s become such a mainstay of my collection that I’m too scared to risk it.

 The face of the watch measures about 37 millimeters across, which makes it quite universal.
 My wrists are so small that 40mm+ with enough thickness can look silly, but I don’t think this watch is so small that it would look silly on a larger person’s wrist, thus why I proclaim it as universal.

 What truly separates this watch from the pack is the bezel.
 Most bezels in this category are rounded.
 They have a slight bevel.
 This serves some utility in that the bezel is readable at more angles of view, especially underwater.
 The flat bezel on the SKX031 is definitely cheaper to produce and results in the face of the watch having a more sleek profile.
 However, my impression is that the watch has a more regal and refined wrist presence due to this, especially paired with the jubilee bracelet.

 There have been months at a time where the only accessories on my wrist have been my Garmin and my Seiko SKX031.
 Though I spent most of my late teens and early twenties as a watch nerd, my satisfaction with this watch has stymied my desire to expand my collection, even as my income has grown.
-Sure, there are about five beautiful watches that I lust and can probably afford, but the evidence of this being truly special watch is that I’ve never seriously considered replacing it.
+Sure, there are about five beautiful watches that I lust and can probably afford, but the evidence of this being a truly special watch is that I’ve never seriously considered replacing it.